Title II-A Symposium

 Address state and federal challenges to professional learning budgets, and maximize the impact of your professional development funding.

-This two-day learning event is designed to help districts and states strategically plan, implement, and evaluate their use of Title II-A funding to support comprehensive professional learning in their systems.
+Learning Forward invites you to join us for a two-day learning event designed to help districts strategically plan, implement, and evaluate their use of Title II-A funding to support comprehensive professional learning in their systems.

 Title II-A is the only federal funding source dedicated to professional learning for teachers and leaders, providing over $2 billion per year to states and districts to implement effective instruction through the preparation, recruitment, and development of educators.
 Districts leaders are on the front line to make strategic, evidence-based decisions about the funding they receive to improve teaching and learning for all students.

-Well-trained district and state leaders are Title II-A advocates who know how to leverage grant funds to strategically support comprehensive system improvement.
-Title II-A grant and program managers must be empowered to advocate for intentional, transparent, and strategic spending aligned to a comprehensive improvement plan, and understand how to deliver these federal resources in a way that maximizes impact for communities where needs are high and resources are tight.
-In addition to knowing the best way to spend Title II-A funds, they must also understand how to measure results.
+Well-trained district and state leaders leverage grant funds to strategically support comprehensive system improvement.
+This symposium supports compliant, intentional, transparent, measurable, and strategic spending aligned to a comprehensive improvement plan, and supports leaders to deliver these federal resources in ways that maximize impact on adult and student learning.

-Through this event, Learning Forward will help you advance the sustainability and integrity of this grant by providing a comprehensive training and support network to Title II-A grant managers.
-Developing a learning experience that amalgamates Learning Forward’s Standards for Professional Learning, Title II-A statutory requirements, and best practices is the first step to ensuring that our school systems continue to receive annual professional learning allocations and that those funds are leveraged for maximum impact.
+Learning Forward helps you advance the sustainability and integrity of this grant by providing a comprehensive training and support network to Title II-A grant managers.
+Through a learning experience that blends Title II-A statutory requirements and best practices in planning, implementing, and evaluating professional learning, we provide you with clear and actionable steps to ensure that your system’s professional learning allocations and that those funds are leveraged for maximum impact.

 Participants who attend this event will:

-- Understand how to advocate for the strategic utilization of Title II-A funds to support district and state goals and best practices.
+- Plan for strategic utilization of Title II-A funds to support district and state professional learning goals.

-- Develop a grant implementation plan that is compliant with statutory requirements and aligned to the Standards for Professional Learning.
+- Develop a grant implementation plan that is compliant with statutory requirements and aligned to best practices in professional learning.

-- Understand how to evaluate the impact of professional development programs and how to leverage evaluation data to advance strategy.
+- Apply a framework to evaluate the impact of professional development programs and leverage evaluation data to advance strategy.

 Who is this for?

-Federal programs managers or directors at the district and state level and their team members, as well as directors of professional learning and their teams, are encouraged to attend.
+Federal programs managers or directors at the district and state levels and their team members, as well as directors of professional learning and their teams, are encouraged to attend.

 Why should I attend?

 Ensure your Title II funds maximize their impact on teacher growth and student success.
-This two-day event will help move your system beyond compliance and transform your grant implementation plan.
+This event helps move your system beyond compliance and transforms your grant implementation plan.

 Facilitators: